-We teach Argentine Tango as building blocks of small elements.
+My method for teaching Argentine Tango uses building blocks of small elements, that match with the music.
 Each element is easily mixed and matched with others as you build up your dance skills.
-You come to tango with basic walking ability, and that is the foundation of all our steps, so you avoid struggling and feel comfortable from Day One.
-Most teachers work with longer sequences and more technical steps; we feel that shorter, simpler elements make it easier for beginners to get up dancing sooner.
+You come to tango with basic walking ability, and that is the foundation of all my steps, so you avoid struggling and feel comfortable from Day One.
+Most teachers work with longer sequences and more technical steps; I feel that shorter, simpler elements make it easier for beginners to get up dancing sooner.

-Beginners not only learn fundamental movements of tango, such as walking, musicality, connection, and navigation, but are also learn about the traditional codes of the social dance floor and enlightened about the history and culture of Argentine Tango.
+Beginners not only learn fundamental movements of tango, such as walking, musicality, connection, and navigation, but also cultural traditions like the codes of the social dance floor as well as the history and culture of Argentine Tango.

 The Romance of Argentine Tango

 At its best Argentine Tango is a trance, danced so closely that you feel your partner's heart beat and share the rhythm of their breathing.
 Tango looks complex, but it's easier to get if you learn the dance as a combination of short, simple patterns.

 Classes are designed to have you up and dancing social-style Argentine Tango as quickly as possible.
 I am well-known as a teacher who makes tango easier to master by learning to mix and match short sequences of steps.
 My curriculum starts with fundamentals, emphasizing improvisation, rhythm, music, heart & soul, and always the connection between the leader and follower.